Pretend

 In Pretend, just like in most scripts, a scene is an event where characters interact over time.

-When you load a screenplay in the story editor, the scenes are sequentially added as story groups in your library (under your show).
+When you load a screenplay in the screenplay editor, the scenes are sequentially added as story groups in your library (under your show).
 These Scene Groups each have their own timeline, which you can access by double clicking on a Scene in your library.
 You can also view all of your scenes’ timelines in sequential order by double clicking on your Show in the library.

 Shots